Guide To GitOps

 Ideas like self-service developer platforms, policy-as-code, progressive delivery, and on-premise GitOps are set to bring revolutionary developments in the deployment and management of applications and infrastructure.
 Whichever direction GitOps progresses in, Weave GitOps will embody the latest and most effective GitOps ideas into an easy-to-use solution.
 Try it out for yourself with Weave GitOps.

 - How to Boost Business Performance with GitOps: The Facts

 - Multi-cloud Strategies with Kubernetes and GitOps

-Weaveworks is the creator of Weave Cloud, a SaaS that simplifies deployment monitoring and management for containers and microservices.
-It extends and complements popular orchestrators, and allows developers and DevOps to make faster deployments, insightful monitoring, visualization and networking.
+Weaveworks is the creator of Weave GitOps, a continuous delivery product for running and managing apps running in Kubernetes.
+Among its numerous attributes, it has simplified deployment monitoring and management for containers and microservices, and it extends and complements popular orchestrators, allowing developers and DevOps teams to make faster deployments, insightful monitoring, visualization, and networking.